Pressure Relief Valve (2P)

 input signal at port Ps.

-Fluid properties inside the valve are calculated from inlet conditions.
-There is no heat exchange between the fluid and the environment, and therefore phase change inside the valve only occurs due to a pressure drop or a propagated phase change from another part of the model.
+The Modeling option parameter controls the parameterization options for a valve designed for modeling either vapor or liquid, but does not impact the fluid properties.
+The block calculates fluid properties inside the valve from inlet conditions.
+There is no heat exchange between the fluid and the environment, and therefore phase change inside the orifice only occurs due to a pressure drop or a propagated phase change from another part of the model.

 Pressure Control

-The valve opens when the pressure in the valve, pcontrol, exceeds the Set pressure differential, pset.
-The valve is fully open when the control pressure reaches the end of the Pressure regulation range, prange.
+The valve opens when the pressure in the valve, pcontrol, exceeds the set pressure, pset.
+The valve is fully open when the control pressure reaches pset + prange, where prange is the value of the Pressure regulation range parameter.

 where:

-pcontrol is the control pressure, which depends on the Set pressure specification parameter.
+pcontrol is the control pressure, which depends on the value of the Set pressure specification parameter.

 When you set Set pressure specification to